Digital Nomad Visa Guide for Australians

 You would generally need to pay income tax in the country where you earned the money (i.e. where your employer or business is based).
 But digital nomad visa holders often don’t need to pay income tax in the host country where they’re living temporarily.

 There are exceptions!
-For example, if you stayed for more than six months in a country such as Mauritius, Spain or Greece, you could become a tax resident in that country.
+For example, if you stayed for more than six months in a country such as Mauritius, Spain, Greece or Albania, you could become a tax resident in that country.
 This list of countries is not exhaustive.
 So, check the rules for each country and consult a tax professional if in doubt.

 Even if you do have to pay income tax in the country where you’ll be living, your tax liability may be limited if Australia has a tax treaty preventing double taxation with that country.